maus-me/Game-Library-Manager-Scripts/README.md

 - Automated torrent management and post-processing
 - Game library cleanup and organization
 - Configurable logging with log rotation
-- Customizable settings via `config.cfg`
+- Customizable settings via `config/config.cfg`
 - Periodic execution with configurable wait time

 ## How to Run